My dear friend Jeri and I learned how to be grownups together.

 As I write this post Jeri is enjoying her writing retreat in Tybee Island, taking lots of photographs, writing, and navel gazing.
 Before she left, she wrote this gritty post about battling her “fear-monkey mind” that wants her to quickly strap herself into a corporate yoke, when what she really needs right now is to get in touch with her true self.

 I remember that feeling after my business failed and wiped my family and investors out financially.
-When I decided to pursue a career as a writer instead of finding a “real job,” I was called a lot of unkind things by people who didn’t understand how broken I was inside.
+When I decided to pursue a career as a writer instead of finding a “real job,” I was called a lot of unkind things by people who didn’t understand how broken I was inside, but I persisted and I also found an online broker to do some investment as well.
 I hold no grudge against these folks, because our culture pushes us to keep moving, as if we are sharks who can’t otherwise breathe.

 Of course sharks we are not.
 Instead of moving, moving, moving, what’s usually required of humans in crisis is to pause and listen for our soul’s whispered calling.
 What looks like a setback (job loss, business failure, illness) can be providential intervention when we take the long view.
 I can vouch for that.